-The National Testing Agency has released CUET Biology Syllabus 2026.
+The National Testing Agency released CUET Biology Syllabus 2026.
 Candidates preparing for exam must read the article below to get the direct link for CUET Biology Syllabus PDF.
 Get the detailed syllabus here.
-Also, get the important topics, previous question papers and some recommended books to prepare.
+CUET Biology exam will be conducted between May 11 and May 31.

 The Biology syllabus includes topics such as reproduction, biotechnology, ecology and environment, health and disease, and many more.
-Candidates preparing for the CUET exam must check the CUET eligibility criteria to know the requirements of their target university and apply for the exam.
-The CUET UG registration 2026 has begun and the window will close on January 30, 2026.
+Candidates preparing for the CUET exam must check the CUET eligibility criteria to avoid disqualification during admission.
 NTA will conduct CUET 2026 for UG admissions between May 11 and May 31, 2026.
 The mode of examination will be Computer-Based Test (CBT) mode.
+The exact exam dates for Biology will be shared by NTA soon.
 Get the direct CUET Biology Syllabus PDF link and the list of biology books for exam preparation here on this page.

 Also Read: CUET Information Bulletin 2026